hummingbot/hummingbot-site/docs/installation/deploy.md

     network_mode: host
 ```

-!!! tip "docker-compose.yml"
+!!! note "How does the `docker-compose.yml file` work?"
-    The `docker-compose.yml` file defines a service named "bot" which will pull the "latest" Docker image of Hummingbot.
-You can change the tag to run the "development" version if needed.
+    By default, this will pull the `latest` Docker image of Hummingbot as an instance named `hummingbot_instance`.
+You can change the image to `hummingbot/hummingbot:development` or another tag if needed.

-    The service is configured to use the `hummingbot/hummingbot` Docker image and has several volumes mounted for storing configuration files, logs, data, scripts, and certificates.
+    The service then creates volumes mounted for storing configuration files, logs, data, scripts, and certificates.
 Docker will automatically create the volumes if they don't already exist.
 If you already have existing folders you would like to use then you can change the volumes path instead to the correct path to the folders that has the existing config files.

     The `logging` section specifies that logs should be saved as JSON files with a maximum size of 10 megabytes and a maximum of 5 files.
 The `tty` and `stdin_open` settings enable the service to be run in interactive mode, and the `network_mode` is set to "host" so that the container can access the host network.

-    The `container_name` property sets the name of the container to "hummingbot_instance".

-To run a single Hummingbot instance just open up a Terminal in the folder where you have the `docker-compose.yml` file and then run the following code below:
+In Bash/Terminal, go to the folder where you have the `docker-compose.yml` file and then run the following command:

 ```
 docker compose up -d

 ```

-The docker instance should now be running in the background and to attach to the instance run:
+The Docker instance should now be running in the background.
+To attach to the instance, run:

 ```
 docker attach hummingbot_instance